 Health is a scale dependent concept in time.
-Though world population is not healthy on an individual level, in the long term we are a healthy species growing in numbers exponentially ousting other species, living twice as long than some centuries ago.
+Though world population is not healthy on an individual level, in the long term we are a healthy species growing in numbers exponentially ousting other species, living twice as long as some centuries ago.

 And we are not only expanding in number.
 Per person we need more and more living space in our homes and neighbourhoods.
-In a wider context we reduced the space we need for agriculture reducing biodiversity in rural areas at the same time.
+In a wider context we reduced the space we need for